 Why did Christ die for our sins?
 It is for the same reason that we are talking about, that the children of God can be gathered in one.
 One what?
 One Family.
 One Kingdom.
 It begins with the one church; that we all have one spirit, that we are in one body that becomes the Kingdom of God that is "Elohim"—the Godhead.

-Let us go back to that scripture in Ephesians 3, and we will complete Paul's thought where he mentioned the family of God, because that thought was a prayer.
+Let us go back to that scripture in Ephesians 3, and we will complete Paul's thought where he mentioned the Family of God, because that thought was a prayer.
 In order to really fully understand this, it actually has to be connected with the very end thought of chapter 2 where he is talking about the body of Christ.

-Ephesians 2:20-22 And are built upon the foundation of the apostles and prophets, Jesus Christ himself being the chief corner stone; in whom all the building fitly framed together grows unto an holy temple in the Lord; [It's one temple.] in whom you also are builded together for an habitation of God through the spirit.
+Ephesians 2:20-22 And are built upon the foundation of the apostles and prophets, Jesus Christ himself being the chief corner stone; in whom all the building fitly framed together grows unto an holy temple in the Lord; [It is one temple.] in whom you also are builded together for an habitation of God through the spirit.

 Ephesians 3:1a, 14-19 For this cause, [for this very cause, that we are being built together] . . .
 I bow my knees unto the Father of our Lord Jesus Christ, of whom the whole family in heaven and earth is named, that He would grant you, according to the riches of His glory, to be strengthened with might by His Spirit in the inner man; that Christ may dwell in your hearts by faith; that you, being rooted and grounded in love, may be able to comprehend with all saints what is the breadth, and length, and depth, and height; and to know the love of Christ, which passes knowledge, that you might be filled with all the fullness of God.

 That is mind-boggling!
 That blows your mind!
-The whole purpose of everything that God is working out is that YOU, (Put your name in there!) might be filled with all the fullness of Elohim!
-BOOM!
+The whole purpose of everything that God is working out is that you, (Put your name in there!) might be filled with all the fullness of Elohim!
+Boom!
 That blows your mind to think of that!

 Is Elohim one?
 Yes!
 It is one institution.
 It is one family.
 It is one kingdom in which everybody agrees.
 It acts as one, and because it acts as one, even though it consists of many, it takes a singular verb.
 We have to change our thinking so that we understand that "Elohim" consists of more than one, even though individual members of Elohim acting in the name of our God, because they are part of the Godhead.